 Buying a property in Mexico as a Canadian involves several steps and considerations.
 It's recommended to consult with legal and financial professionals to ensure compliance with Mexican laws and regulations.
 Here's an overview of the process:

 As a foreigner, you can purchase property in Mexico; however, there are some legal requirements that you need to meet.
-A trusted legal advisor can guide you through this process.
+A trusted legal advisor can guide you through the process of buying real estate in Mexico.

 Hiring professionals experienced in Mexican real estate transactions is crucial, including a real estate agent, a notary public (notario público), and a lawyer.
 They will help ensure that the transaction complies with Mexican laws and regulations.